pzivich/zEpid/docs/Graphics.rst

 .. image:: images/zepid_effm.png

 There are other optional arguments to adjust the plot (colors of points/point shape/etc.).
 Take a look through the function documentation for available options.
 One unfortunate consequence of how the plot is currently generated, there is not option to directly edit the plot outside of the function.
 This is for future work/revisions to the code.

 *NOTE* There is one part of the effect measure plot that is not particularly pretty.
 In the ``plot()`` function there is an option argument ``t_adjuster``.
 This argument changes the alignment of the table so that the table aligns properly with the plot values.
 I have NOT figured out a way to do this automatically.
 Currently, ``t_adjuster`` must be changed by the user manually to find a good table alignment.
 I recommend using changes of ``0.005`` in ``t_adjuster`` until a good alignment is found.
 Additionally, sometimes the plot will be squished.
 To fix this, the plot size can be changes by the ``fisize`` argument

 Receiver-Operator Curves
 ====================================
-<<<<<<< HEAD
 Receiver-Operator Curves (ROC) are a fundamental tool for diagnosing the sensitivity and specificity of a test over a variety of thresholds.
 ROC curves can be generated for predicted probabilities from a model or different diagnostics thresholds (ex.
 ALT to predict infections).
 In this example, we will predict the probability of death among the sample data set.
 First, we will need to get some predicted probabilities.
 We will use ``statsmodels`` to build a simple predictive model and obtain predicted probabilities.

 .. code:: python